absreim/react-bootstrap-data-grid/README.md

 Then, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-After modifying the files for documentation site and/or the data grid component, you should be able to see the results in your browser as the NextJS development server automatically refreshes the page your browser in response to changes in the files.
+After modifying the files for documentation site and/or the data grid component, you should be able to see the results in your browser as the Next.js development server automatically refreshes the page your browser in response to changes.